Buy Human Platelet Lysate (hPL) now

 What basal medium should I use?

 The choice of basal medium depends on your application, duration of cell culture and the medium supplements used.
-Combination of hPL Gold with DMEM, MEM or similar are likely to cause precipitation and issues in your cell culture.
-If the use of DMEM or MEM is required, hPL Platinum might be a better fit.
+For hPL Gold, the use of DMEM/F-12, RPMI-1640, Ham’s F-12 and IMDM is advised.
+Combination with regular DMEM, MEM or similar are likely to cause precipitation and issues in your cell culture.
+If the use of DMEM or MEM is required, you can make use of a version without CaCl2.
+If not possible, hPL Platinum might be a better fit.

-hPL Platinum has been validated for use with DMEM, MEM, αMEM, DMEM/F-12 and IMDM.
+hPL Platinum has been validated for use with DMEM, MEM, αMEM, DMEM/F-12, Ham’s F-12 and IMDM.
 Other basal media should be tested for your purpose.
 Please do not hesitate to contact us, we are happy to assist you.

 hPL Gold can be stored for 2 years at -80°C. We recommend aliquoting the hPL upon receipt in volumes suitable for you to avoid unnecessary freeze-thaw steps.